avaneev/biteopt/README.md

 user-adjustable hyper-parameters.
 Even population size adjustments may not be effective.

-It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.
+It is usually necessary to run the optimization process several times, with different random seeds, since the process may get stuck in a local minimum.
 Running 10 times is a minimal general requirement.
 The required number of optimization attempts is usually proportional to the number of strongly competing minima in a function.

 This method is hugely-probabilistic, and it depends on its initial state, which is selected randomly.
-In most cases it is more efficient to rerun the optimization with a new random seed than to wait for the optimization process to converge.
-Based on the results of optimization of the test corpus, for 2-dimensional functions it is reasonable to expect convergence in 1000 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 7000 iterations (harder functions may require more iterations to converge).
+In most cases it is more efficient to retry the optimization with a new random seed than to wait for the optimization process to converge.
+Based on the results of optimization of the test corpus, for 2-dimensional functions it is reasonable to expect convergence in 800 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 8000 iterations (harder functions may require more iterations to converge).
 Most classic 2-dimensional problems converge in 400 iterations or less, at 10<sup>-6</sup> precision.
+On average, every doubling of dimensions requires tripling of iteration budget.

-Each run may generate an equally-usable candidate solution (not necessarily having the least cost), so the researcher may select solution from any run based on his/her own considerations.
-In this light, it may be incorrect to assume that least-performing runs are "wasted".
-In practice, least-performing runs may give more acceptable parameter values within the search space compared to the best-performing runs.
+Each retry may generate an equally-usable candidate solution (not necessarily having the least cost), so the researcher may select solution from any retry based on his/her own considerations.
+In this light, it may be incorrect to assume that least-performing retries are "wasted".
+In practice, least-performing retries may give more acceptable parameter values within the search space compared to the best-performing retries.

 Note that derivative-free optimization methods in general provide "asymptotic" solutions for complex functions.
 Thus it is reasonable to assume that BiteOpt